Become a New Rattitude Foster Home

 (We Always Need Foster Homes!)

-New Rattitude would love to have you join us to rescue Rat Terriers from shelters or neglectful/abusive living conditions!
-We desperately need space for all of the dogs that so greatly need rescue.
-When we can save yet one more--and watch a broken, scared, at-risk dog blossom in foster care and develop a new "Rattitude" toward life--we know that all the hard work is worth it!
+Can you join New Rattitude to help us rescue Rat Terriers from shelters or neglectful/abusive living conditions?
+So many dogs desperately need space in rescue to have a shot at a new life.
+When we can watch a broken, scared, at-risk dog blossom in foster care and develop a new "Rattitude" toward life, the sense of satisfaction is immense.

 New Rattitude does not have a shelter or other physical location.
 Instead, we operate through a network of volunteer foster homes.
 Our foster parents are individuals who give dogs in need a temporary sanctuary that is safe and nurturing while we work to match them with a qualified permanent adoptive home.